 Looking at that, you could say that it is worthwhile being a member of a golf club.
 After all, I’m saving £1 per round versus when I play at other courses.
 However, there’s more to consider behind the data.

-2019 was particularly busy for me with five weddings and three stag do’s (not all mine) meaning I didn’t play nearly as much as I usually would.
-Every year prior to 2019, I suspect I would have played at least ten more rounds, probably more.
+- The year I recorded this was particularly busy for me (with five weddings and three stag do’s) meaning I didn’t play nearly as much as I usually would.
+Every year prior to this, I suspect I would have played at least ten more rounds, probably more.
 Say I’d have played 40 rounds during the 12 months, that would have worked out at £24.25.
 A whole £8.75 cheaper than rounds at away courses.

-When you also take into account that on five of the rounds at away courses I teed it up for free or at a heavily reduced green fees because the affiliation with my home golf club, the difference would have been even greater.
-With those rounds out of the average, it then works out at £45.75 per round at away golf courses, meaning a round at my home club is up to £21.50 cheaper.
+- On five of the rounds at away courses, I teed it up for free, or at a heavily reduced green fee because of the affiliation with my home golf club.
+Without that, the difference would have been even greater.
+With those rounds out of the average, it works out at £45.75 per round at away golf courses, meaning a round at my home club is up to £21.50 cheaper.

 Looking at that, you’d say it’s worth it for me to be a member at my golf club.